htahboub/htahboub/_pages/about.md

     <ol style="padding-left: 0px">
       <li><b>Human-centric video generation</b> with <a href="https://www.linkedin.com/in/joseph-y-gu">Joseph Gu</a> and <a href="https://jianghz.me/">Huaizu Jiang</a>
           <ul>
-            <li>June 2025 – Present</li>
+            <li>January 2026 – Present</li>
             <li>Addressing the weakness of video generation models in generating socially coherent scenes.</li>
-            <li>Building diffusion/flow models to address these gaps by explicitly modeling each agent in the video (intent, beliefs, knowledge, etc...) in a latent space that allows the model to perform higher-order reasoning about realistic goals and actions.</li>
+            <li>Building diffusion and flow models to address these gaps by explicitly modeling each agent in the video</li>
+            <li>By representing intent, belief, and knowledge in a latent space, we can allow the model to perform higher-order reasoning about goals and actions.</li>
           </ul>
       </li>
       <li><b>Addressing social degradation in pre-trained vision-language models</b> with Professors <a href="https://wyshi.github.io/">Weiyan Shi</a>, <a href="https://www.ganghua.org/">Gang Hua</a>, and <a href="https://jianghz.me/">Huaizu Jiang</a>
           <ul>
-            <li>February 2025 – Present</li>
+            <li>February 2025 – December 2025</li>
             <li><u style="color: #c00; font-weight: bold;">Published in TMLR.</u> <a href="https://arxiv.org/abs/2512.01148">[arxiv]</a> <a href="https://openreview.net/forum?id=ofYhEoKIEx">[openreview]</a></li>
             <li>Led a project to unify different visual social interaction understanding tasks under one model, leveraging the synergies between diverse tasks to achieve positive transfer and competitive performance overall.</li>
             <li>Revealed popular VLMs of the same scale suffer a degradation impairing their social understanding and leading to negative transfer, which I uncovered comes from reduced social decodability of the visual representations after VLM training.</li>